Our Team

 Hetxw’ms Gyetxw

-Hetxw’ms Gyetxw, also known as Brett D. Huson (he/him/his), is a proud member of the Gitxsan Nation from the Northwest Interior of British Columbia, Canada.
-He is the Founder and President of Aluu’taa, a multi-disciplinary Indigenous research and research support hub that amplifies Indigenous knowledge systems across diverse fields, including health, governance, education, infrastructure, and climate.
+Hetxw’ms Gyetxw, also known as Brett Huson (he/him/his), is a proud member of the Gitxsan Nation from the Northwest Interior of British Columbia, Canada.
+He is the Founder, President, and CEO of Aluu’taa, a multidisciplinary Indigenous research institute and research support hub that amplifies Indigenous knowledge systems across diverse fields, including health, governance, education, infrastructure, and climate.
 A multi-award-winning author, Brett’s Mothers of Xsan series offers profound insights into Gitxsan culture, law, and ecological relationships.

-Through Aluu’taa, Brett supports Indigenous-led initiatives and partnerships that bridge Indigenous and Western worldviews, advancing policy, practice, and research through a foundation of relationality and respect.
-He serves as an advisor to the Local Leadership for Climate Adaptation (LLCA) initiative, part of the Federation of Canadian Municipalities’ Green Municipal Fund, contributing to equitable and inclusive climate resilience efforts across Canadian municipalities.
-Brett is also a contributing writer to Canadian Geographic.
+Through Aluu’taa, Brett supports Indigenous-led initiatives and partnerships that bridge Indigenous and Western worldviews, advancing policy, practice, and research grounded in relationality and respect.
+He is an advisor to the Local Leadership for Climate Adaptation (LLCA) initiative, part of the Federation of Canadian Municipalities’ Green Municipal Fund, contributing to equitable and inclusive climate resilience efforts across Canadian municipalities.
+Brett is also a contributing writer to Canadian Geographic and author of the educational series for young people “Mothers of Xsan.”